farasjibran/portfolio-v2/src/content/landing/landing.md

-Welcome 👋 I'm a _Frontend Software Engineer_ at [Reputation](https://reputation.com/) based out of Chicago, Illinois.
-I recently graduated from Indiana University with a Masters degree in Computer Science and I'm passionate about **Software Development**, **UX Design** and **Artificial Intelligence**.
+Welcome 👋 I'm a _Software Engineer_ at [IMP Studio](https://impstudio.id/) based out of Jakarta Timur.
+I recently studied at Indonesia Open University with a Bachelor's degree in Information Systems. and I'm passionate about **Software Development** and **Artificial Intelligence**.

 I'm currently working with,

--   React (TS)
--   NodeJS
+- Next
--   Flask (Python)
+- React
--   HTML/SCSS
+- React Native
--   WebSockets
+- Laravel
--   GraphQL
+- Django